wslu42/qmonopoly/README.md

 ## The story
 Combining with the well-known fable "The Little Prince", we present a quantum online board game allowing quantum novices play together during the pandemic!

-(This game was devleoped during the Qiskit Fall Fest Hachathon and was selected as Second Place award among 6 other projects in the [Taiwan SQCS Quantum Hackathon, 2021](https://qiskitfallfest.hypeinnovation.com/servlet/hype/IMT?documentTableId=396317851979055264&userAction=Browse&templateName=&documentId=1a0c3bc2a3e054f2f9fcce91f3584020))
+This game was devleoped during the Qiskit Fall Fest Hachathon and was selected as Second Place award among 6 other projects in the [Taiwan SQCS Quantum Hackathon, 2021](https://qiskitfallfest.hypeinnovation.com/servlet/hype/IMT?documentTableId=396317851979055264&userAction=Browse&templateName=&documentId=1a0c3bc2a3e054f2f9fcce91f3584020)
+It is now in the process of competing during the [Qiskit Global Hackathon, 2021](https://qiskithackathon.global21.bemyapp.com/#/projects/6187f62a5ecb7b01f6c44885)

 ## Teammates
 - 精誠中學 林祐平: Art design and initial game dev